 Learn to Play Software for Kids

-In the last few years there has been some really interesting software and websites that have been developed that gamify music learning or have hundreds of video music lessons that seems to be following in the trend of MOOC structure that a lot of learning is heading towards.
-It is a very interesting development especially for families who aren’t in a position to be able to afford traditional music lessons for their kids.
+In the last few years, there have been some really interesting software and websites that have been developed that gamifies music learning or have hundreds of video music lessons that seem to be following in the trend of MOOC structure that a lot of learning is heading towards.
+It is a very interesting development, especially for families who aren’t in a position to be able to afford traditional music lessons for their kids.
 As with regular lessons, it takes dedication and lots of practice, but children can definitely learn a lot through some of the new technology that is coming out.

 Piano Books for Kids

-We have rounded up some of the best method book that are generally used by music teachers to teach introductory piano to children.
+We have rounded up some of the best method books that are generally used by music teachers to teach introductory piano to children.
 The cool thing about these introductory books is that they are so simple that a parent could learn along with the child as well as teaching at home.
-Most of these books only provide an introduction so you will have to find another program afterwards, but these books will give a great foundation for kids who are just starting out.
+Most of these books only provide an introduction, so you will have to find another program afterward, but these books will give a great foundation for kids who are just starting.

-Alfred’s Basic Piano Library: Prep Course Lesson Level A – These very popular books are often used by teachers with their students.
-The lessons in the book build upon music theory not only teaching children how to play but teaching them the theories behind the music.
-Simple, fun, wonderfully illustrated books that are very self-explanatory at the early levels.
+Alfred’s Basic Piano Library: Prep Course Lesson Level A – These top-rated books are often used by teachers with their students.
+The lessons in the book build upon music theory, not only teaching children how to play but teaching them the theories behind the music.
+These are simple, fun, wonderfully illustrated books that are very self-explanatory at the early levels.
 The songs at the beginning level are silly, but they allow the student to really learn the basics.

 Piano-K, Play the Self-teaching Piano Game for Kids.
 Level 1 This is a bit of a different approach than the books listed above.
-Piano-K is a self-teaching game-book for children that does not require any previous music skills it uses animals’ stickers show kids how to associate the notes on the keyboard with their places and names in the score.
+Piano-K is a self-teaching game-book for children that does not require any previous music skills.
+It uses animals’ stickers to show kids how to associate the notes on the keyboard with their places and names in the score.